 The parasitic drain may, for example, apply to switch on the trunk and glove box lights, which are usually turned off.

 #2 Keeping the headlights on

-One of the things that destroys a car battery is leaving the lights on.
+One of the thing for a car battery draining is leaving the lights on.
 You’ve arrived home exhausted from work, leaving the headlights on or the trunk unlocked, causing the battery to drain overnight.